 A higher price tag with most things in life does not always equate to quality.
 Menswear can be a vacuum of designer brands luring punters in with their names or logos.
 While the constructions and materials used to create their collections can often be sub-par.

-In the heyday of denim in the ’40s and ’50s, America led the world in manufacturing jeans.
+In the heyday of denim in the '40s and '50s, America led the world in manufacturing jeans.
 These were expertly crafted jeans made from hard-wearing materials.
-Definitely, not mass-produced commodities we often see today.
+Definitely, not the mass-produced commodities we often see today.

 So, to find the very best brands, you need to seek out the labels that are inspired by the rich heritage of jeans.
-Typically their collections weigh heavily towards this material and they take careful consideration of fabrics and manufacturing.
+Typically their collections weigh heavily on this material and they take careful consideration of fabrics and manufacturing.
 This is why Japan became the mecca for modern denim fans.
 By studying original jeans from the past they started to deconstruct then reimagine classic fits.
 With the use of vintage looms and laborious techniques they create modern and contemporary pieces.

 Since Japan took the helm of expert jeans making in the late 1980s and early 90s countless brands have sprung up focused on this much-loved material.

 A defining feature of the best jeans in the world is the superior cotton used.
 Sourced from the best mills the denim is shipped in its raw form (referred to as selvedge) with stitching and adornments (buttons etc) an enhancement of fit and not at a detriment to the durability and character of its original selvedge state.